InclusiveTechNU/v11/CODE_OF_CONDUCT.md

 ongoing harassment or threats to anyone's safety, we may take action without notice.

-*This document was adapted from the [Google Open Source Code of Conduct][].*
+*This document was adapted from the [Google Open Source Code of Conduct](https://opensource.google/conduct/).*
-[Google Open Source Code of Conduct]: https://opensource.google/conduct/>